 Unfortunately this is a Flash web site so I can’t give you a direct link to the film.
 But it’s the leftmost of the film icons, just to the right of the “Explore” icon.
 Yet another demonstration of why Flash shouldn’t be used for site navigation.
 If you needed one, I mean.

-Filed under Computer Graphics, Found on the Web
+and was filed under Computer Graphics, Found on the Web

 Ars Technica continues its series on the history of the Amiga computer with Part Five – in which we see the machine and its inventors, apparently saved by an influx of cash from Commodore Business Machines, learn the awful truth.